mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose run shell

-**Simulate network failures** if you like, just to show that Elixir/Erlang style "happy path" coding is actually working and that this system is self-healing.
+**Simulate network failures** if you like, just to show that Elixir/Erlang style "[happy path](https://en.wikipedia.org/wiki/Happy_path)" coding is really working and that this system is crash resistant and self-healing.

 Try taking down Redis while watching the system monitor,  and you'll see that while registration and cluster-join tasks will fail repeatedly, neither our monitor or our workers should crash when they can't read/write registration data.